 We issue share-based compensation to employees in the form of stock options, restricted stock units (RSUs), and performance stock units (PSUs).
-We account for the sharebased awards by recognizing the fair value of share-based compensation expense on a straight-line basis over the service period of the award, net of estimated forfeitures.
+We account for the share-based awards by recognizing the fair value of share-based compensation expense on a straight-line basis over the service period of the award, net of estimated forfeitures.
 The fair value of stock options is estimated on the grant date using the Black-Scholes option pricing model.
-The fair value of RSUs and non-executive PSUs is determined by the closing price of our common stock on the grant date.
-Changes in estimated inputs or using other option valuation methods may result in materially different option values and share-based compensation expense.
+The fair value of RSUs and non-executive PSUs is based on the closing price of our common stock on the grant date.
+Executive PSUs are valued using a Monte Carlo simulation model using the following inputs: stock price, volatility, and risk-free interest rates.
+Changes in estimated inputs or using other option valueation methods may result in materially different option values and share-based compensation expense.